senturkoguzhan/Student-Information-System/README.md

-# University-Management-System
+# Student-Information-System

 ### Description
-For this project, I implemented University Management System in C++.
+For this project, I implemented Student Information System in C++.

 ### Usage